exposit/pythia-oracle/HELP.md

 Example:

-Reil enters the notoriously dangerous environs of the sorcerer-king he's heard is in thrall to the Circle.
+*Reil enters the notoriously dangerous realm of the sorcerer-king he's heard is in thrall to the Circle.*

 > [Settled Level] Dense [Seed] 4<br>
 > [Terrain Type] plains (1) | heavy forest | light forest (3) | hills (4)<br>